-Retargeting features (also called remarketing) are what help Twitter Ads stand out from other paid social media advertising options.
-You can retarget your audience on Twitter by setting the campaign to retarget people who have seen your ads or engaged with them, visited your website, or used your app.
+Retargeting features (also called remarketing) can help Twitter Ads stand out from other paid social media advertising options.
+You can use this feature on Twitter by setting the campaign to retarget those who have seen your ads or engaged with them, visited your website, or used your app.

-One of the highly sophisticated retargeting features offered by Twitter is email retargeting.
+One of Twitter’s highly sophisticated retargeting options is email retargeting.
 Email addresses from a company’s CRM are matched with email addresses registered to a Twitter account.
 (Since email addresses are anonymized, this is not a breach of privacy.)
-Meanwhile, you can advertise to the target audience without knowing their Twitter IDs.
+This allows you to advertise to the target audience without knowing their Twitter IDs.

 6. Experiment, test, rotate

-Twitter Ads, like all digital marketing campaigns, require regular A/B testing to perform at their best.
-With Twitter, you can run a variety of ads, then analyze how well they work for your target audience and the platform after a significant period of time.
+Paid social ads, like all digital marketing campaigns, need regular testing and optimization to perform at their best.
+You can run a variety of Twitter ads, then analyze how well they work for your target audience and the platform after a significant period of time.

-Experiment with elements like colors, imagery, and text to see what provides top results.
-Designing several ads doesn’t just give you an opportunity to optimize your campaign, but it also helps keep the attention of the target audience.
-Running the same ads over and over again can annoy your potential and existing customers, so it’s a good idea to rotate your most successful pieces.
+Experiment with elements like colors, multimedia, and text to see what provides top results.
+Designing several ads doesn’t just give you an opportunity to improve your campaign, but it also helps hold your audience’s attention.
+Running the same ads over and over again can annoy potential and existing customers.
+That’s why it’s a good idea to rotate your most successful pieces.

 Twitter Ads can be a successful paid social avenue for a variety of brands and industries.
-These ad types give you an avenue for reaching your target audience in a seamless, creative manner.
+These ad types give you an avenue for reaching your ideal client persona in a seamless, creative way.

 Plus, with ever-changing social media trends, this is also an opportunity for you to have fun and create eye-catching, witty ads that garner double-takes.
-By keeping an eye on the latest developments, trends, and offerings, you can continue improving your Twitter campaigns and improving ROI as a result.
+By keeping tabs on the latest developments, trends, and offerings, you can continue to improve your Twitter campaigns — and increase ROI as a result.